brianmeekle/Milestone-Project-1/README.md

 ### Project Goals

-To build a fully functional website for Contrand Circus which prospective & past attendees can easily navigate to be able to find out information about the company and their events.
-From the perspective of the company, the aim is to promote future events & their roster, whilst also being able to sell tickets & merchandise
+* To build a fully functional website for Contrand Circus which prospective & past attendees can easily navigate to find out information about the company and their events.

+* From the perspective of the company, the aim is to promote future events & their roster, whilst also being able to sell tickets & merchandise.

+* To make the site appealing and enjoyable so that users will return to use the site more than once.

 ### User Stories